 So you nailed the audition and that your voice is the right match for the project.
 Now that you’ve received a job offer, consider the following guidelines before officially accepting and beginning to work on the job.

 Before you have agreed to take on the project, this is a good moment to review the script and ensure you don’t find any of the content objectionable.
 Remember that you don’t have to record or associate yourself with anything that makes you uncomfortable.
-If you’re worried that taking part in a certain project could tarnish your reputation, respectfully raise your concerns to your client, or consider turning down the project.
+If you’re worried that taking part in a certain project could hurt your reputation or compromise your values, respectfully raise your concerns to your client, or consider turning down the project.

 Depending on the project that you have been hired to read for, your client’s needs can vary greatly.
 If you’re invited into a studio for a recording session, then your primary focus will be delivering an exemplary read purely on the voice acting front.